RawanReda/AI-project/README.md

 ```

 ## To test project 2:
-Given the knowlegde base file (KB), you can type 'query(S)' to output the sequence of actions needed to achieve the goal of rescuing all passengers and dropping them at the station.
+Given the knowlegde base file (KB), you can type 'goal(S)' to output the sequence of actions needed to achieve the goal of rescuing all passengers and dropping them at the station.